 - Check your public library for information about the financial soundness of insurance companies and the prices they charge.
 Consumer Reports magazine is a valuable source of information about a number of insurers.

-Learn more about insurance in our Insurance Center.
+Learn more about the not-exciting-but-still-critical topic of insurance in our Insurance Center.
 You may not have thought about some kinds of insurance, such as disability or long-term care insurance, but they're vital for many people.
-Take a little time to learn more, and you'll be very happy you did should some calamity occur in the future.
-You can also see what folks are saying and get answers to your questions on our Insurance discussion board.
+Properly insuring your property is essential, too.
+Take a little time to learn more; you may be very happy you did, especially if some calamity occurs in the future.